 - Click the to toggle the layer visibility.

 You can't delete a layer or object from an instance.
 If you try, Figma will only toggle the layer's visibility instead of removing it.

-Note: You can't use the Add Auto Layout keyboard shortcut to remove Auto Layout.
-If you do, you will create a new Auto Layout frame around your current selection instead.
+Note: You can't use the Add auto layout keyboard shortcut to remove the auto layout property.
+Using this shortcut will create a new auto layout frame around your current selection.